Comanche history: Comanche and the French, Osage, and Pawnee

 The French had few face-to-face contacts with the Comanche.
-Their contacts were indirect through the Indians tribes that they traded with on the eastern border of the Great Plains.
+Their contacts were indirect through the Indian tribes that they traded with on the eastern border of the Great Plains.
 French traders were living along the lower Missouri River and in Louisiana early in the 18th century.
 The French interest was economic as opposed to the Spanish interests in colonizing, exploiting mineral wealth, and spreading Christianity among the Native American peoples.
 In 1720, the Spanish sent out a military expedition to expel French traders from the plains, but most of the members of the Villasur expedition were killed by the Pawnee in Nebraska.
 The first Frenchmen known to have met the Comanche were the brothers Pierre Antoine and Paul Mallet in 1739.
 The Mallets met the "Laitane" (Comanche) along the Arkansas River in Colorado.
 The French brokered a peace agreement between the Wichita and the Comanche in 1746.

 The most powerful tribe the Comanche faced in the eastern Great Plains were the Osage who prevented the Comanche from advancing eastwards beyond approximately the middle portion of both Kansas and Oklahoma.
 In the 18th century the Osage expanded from their Missouri home onto the Great Plains to hunt bison and satisfy the French demand for bison robes and slaves.
 The Osage had ready access to French products, including guns.
-The hostility of the Osage forced the Wichita, trading partners and allies of the Comanche, to move southward to the Red River Valley of Oklahoma and Texas from northern Oklahoma and southern Kansas about 1750.
+The hostility of the Osage forced the Wichita, trading partners and allies of the Comanche, to move southward from northern Oklahoma and southern Kansas to the Red River Valley of Oklahoma and Texas about 1750.
 In northern Kansas and Nebraska, the Comanche were sporadically at war with the Pawnee, another powerful tribe allied with the French.
 From the 1740s onward the Comanche raided the Pawnee for slaves and the Pawnee raided the Comanche for horses.